Why we collect information about your child

 You’ve got legal rights about the way the Council handles and uses your data, which include the right to ask for a copy of it, and to ask us to stop doing something with your data.

 See more information about all of the rights you have and details of how to contact the Council’s Data Protection Officer.

 You also have the right to make a complaint to the Information Commissioner’s Office.
 They are the body responsible for making sure organisations like the Council handle your data lawfully.

 Our legal basis

 Aberdeen City Council is the Data Controller for this information about you.
 Wherever the Council processes personal data, we need to make sure we have a legal basis for doing so in data protection law.
-The Council understands our legal basis for processing personal data in relation to Youth Work services as Article 6(1)(e) of the General Data Protection Regulation.
-This is because providing this service is part of our public task, under the Social Work (Scotland) Act 1968 and The Requirements for Community Learning and Development (Scotland) Regulations 2013.
+The Council understands our legal basis for processing personal data in relation to Youth Work services as part of our public task, under the Social Work (Scotland) Act 1968 and The Requirements for Community Learning and Development (Scotland) Regulations 2013.

 In providing this service, we may process special categories of personal data.
-The Council understands our legal basis for doing so as Article 9(2)(h) of the General Data Protection Regulation.
-This is because processing may be necessary for the treatment or the management of health or social care systems and services.
+The Council understands our legal basis for doing so because processing may be necessary for the treatment or the management of health or social care systems and services.